apache/flink/docs/dev/table/connect.md

 </div>
 </div>

-**Column family:** Values other than rowKey must be declared by column families.
-So need to wrap values with the SQL ROW function before inserting into hbase table.
+**Column family:** Values other than `rowKey` must be declared as column families, and all column family values must be wrapped with the SQL ROW function before being inserted into HBase table.

 **HBase config:** If need to configure Config for HBase, create default configuration from current runtime env (`hbase-site.xml` in classpath) first, and overwrite configuration using serialized configuration from client-side env (`hbase-site.xml` in classpath).